clarkezone/pocketshorten/endtoenddemo/README.md

 ## Prerequisites

-1. helm
-2. kubectl
-3. cue
-4. cloudflared
+### Environment

+In order to follow along you'll need the following:

-5. A kubernetes cluster
+1. A Kubernetes cluster
-6. Default storageclass configured (eg Longhorn)
+2. Default storageclass configured (eg Longhorn)
-7. A cloudflare account and domain
+3. A cloudflare account and domain

+### Tools

+Ensure the following tools are installed:

+1. `helm`
+2. `kubectl`
+3. `cue`
+4. `cloudflared`

 ## Deploy monitoring